What is IPAF and what does it mean?

 How long does it last?

-Pal cards are certified for 5 years from issue, you will have to take a refresher course before your card expires.
-If you wait until after the 5 years you will need to take the full test again.
+IPAF certificates, also known as PAL cards are certified for 5 years from issue, you will have to take a refresher course before your card expires.
+If you wait until after the 5 years you will need to take the full IPAF test again.

 How to renew a licence